obastemur/iotz/README.md

 issue by not having an `iotz.json` file in place.

 #### clean
-(may require an iotz.json on path)
-Cleans up the current path by deleting most init / compile phase generated files and folders.
+Deletes the local container for the current path.
+Also, cleans up the auto generated files and folders.

 #### run
 `run <cmd> <args>`